-Autograph hunters in cannes
+Autograph hunters in Cannes

 It looks fun, but it’s a hectic way to spend your time.
 For the Cannes Film Festival, the really dedicated fans will chain a ladder or chair to the railings several days in advance.
 To ensure no-one gets their spot, people take turns guarding the precious spot.
 On the big day, they spend hours calling at the passing celebrities to try and get a signature.

-These mega fans get a pretty rough deal, as they spend the day in the sun (or rain), shout at glamorous strangers for an hour or two and are invited to none of the events.
+These mega fans get a pretty rough deal, as they spend the day in the sun (or occasionally the rain), shout at glamorous strangers for an hour or two and are invited to none of the events.
 Nonetheless, a spirit of camaraderie inevitably springs up between the autograph hunters and amateur paparazzi.

 Stars are known to react differently, depending on their mood and how much time they might have.
 Bruce Willis was once booed on the red carpet for not stopping to sign autographs – not a nice way to kick off a gala evening!